nathanhleung/blog-old.nathanhleung.com/_posts/2016-5-29-quickstart-apis-jquery.md

 While we have something a bit prettier, what if we wanted to change the site structure sometime in the future?
 We'd have to go into the backend javascript files and edit the layout, potentially messing up our queries and backend logic.
 To solve this problem, we should separate our concerns: each file should only focus on either the backend or frontend.
 Here's how we can do this.

 ## Separation of Concerns with an API
-Let's separate our frontend and our backend files.
+Let's separate our frontend and our backend files and create an API.

 Here's our main index.html file:
 ```html